Diary of a Network Geek

 Nina Simone

-Filed under: E-Mail Entry — Posted by the Network Geek during the Hour of the Sheep which is mid-afternoon or 11:10 am for you boring, normal people.
+Filed under: E-Mail Entry — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 11:10 am for you boring, normal people.

 A jazz great passes.